safient/docs/docs/safient-basics/basics.md

 **Trustless recovery protocol**: The safes are protected and governed by completely decentralized guardians and arbitrators (Using Kleros) to ensure the highest degree of resilience.

-**Share portfolio:** Safex allows to share portfolio confidentially on a need to know basis with the beneficiaries even before the safe is recovered.
+**Share portfolio:** Safient allows to share portfolio confidentially on a need to know basis with the beneficiaries even before the safe is recovered.
 Get to know more here.

 **Convenient inheritance**: Ensure that your safes are inherited by beneficiaries only incase of tragic events.

 **Dispute resolution:** The dispute resolution platform quickly resolves all the claims for the inheritance of safes.
 Currently using Kleros court.

 **Decentralization - simplified:**  Onboarding and using a trustless, decentralized application is always intimidating.
-Safex makes the user experience easier than ever with minimal and intuitive interactions.
+Safient makes the user experience easier than ever with minimal and intuitive interactions.